PPL-IIITA/ppl-assignment-19abhi71/README.md

 ---

 ```
-A list of boys is given. their girlfriends are found (if any).
-There are three implementations, storing committed boys in a couple as an

-array/linked list, sorted array (binary search) and hash table.Choice is taken randomly in main.
+Choice between all procedures is taken randomly in main.

 All the information would be on both of the terminal and log.txt
 ```